K-Sato1995/gatsbyBlog/content/posts/Async-and-await-explained/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Javascript
-description: A simple explanation about async and await in Javascript.
+description: "A simple explanation about async and await in Javascript."
 ---
 # Async